Our Mission

 Vision: A world where African adoptees thrive fully rooted in who They are becoming, their heritage, fully seen in their identity, and fully empowered to come home to them self.

-To empower African international and interracial adoptees through heritage reconnection, identity healing, mentorship, and advocacy fostering cultural pride, personal agency, and community belonging.
+To empower African international and interracial adoptees through heritage reconnection, Access to Trauma -inform Therapy.
+Identity healing, mentorship, and advocacy fostering cultural pride, personal agency, and community belonging.

 MISSION